explosion/spaCy/website/docs/api/top-level.md

 Create a data augmentation callback that uses orth-variant replacement.
 The callback can be added to a corpus or other data iterator during training.
-It's is especially useful for punctuation and case replacement, to help generalize beyond corpora that don't have smart quotes, or only have smart quotes etc.
+It's especially useful for punctuation and case replacement, to help generalize beyond corpora that don't have smart quotes, or only have smart quotes etc.

 | Name            | Description                                                                                                                                                                                                                                                                                               |